ctrlaltdeleon/infinitygauntlet/career/kevin-do.md

 	<script type="text/babel">

 class CountDown extends React.Component {
   // State?
 Does it re-render?
-Does it have any pieces thart move or change?
+Does it have any pieces that move or change?
   // Life cycle methods?
 Do I need to make an API call?
 Does this need data?
   // Render function?
   // Class Methods?
 Do I need a handler? onClick? onHover?